RZB — Reinsurance Group of America, Incorporated

 - 2026 Expectations:

-- Projecting $1.5 billion in capital deployment into in-force transactions.
+- Expected capital deployment of approximately $1.5 billion into in-force transactions.

 4. Bad News, Challenges, or Points of Concern

-- Biometric Claims Experience: Economic claims experience was unfavorable by $51 million in Q4, primarily from the U.S. group business, which has been a consistent challenge.
+- Unfavorable Claims Experience: Economic claims experience was unfavorable by $51 million in Q4, primarily driven by the U.S. group business.

-- Group Health Care Business: The decision to exit this segment indicates underlying issues, with only $25 million in pretax earnings expected from a $400 million annual premium business.
+- Group Health Care Business: The decision to exit this segment indicates challenges in profitability, with only $25 million in pretax earnings expected in a typical year.

 5. Notable Q&A Insights